CitComAI-Hub/Minimum_Viable_DataSpace_Infrastructure/modules/fiware_ds_connector/README.md

 More [info](https://github.com/FIWARE/data-space-connector/blob/main/doc/deployment-integration/local-deployment/LOCAL.MD#the-data-provider).

-The following diagram shows the main blocks of the architecture of the provider/consumer connector:
+The following diagram shows the main blocks of the architecture of the provider connector:

 ![arch_provider](./images/provider_arch.svg)